Historfic/Key-Business-Decision-for-Pen-and-Printers/README.md

 ## Project Overview
 In this project, I analyze the sales performance of a new office stationery line using Emails, Calls, and "Email + Call."
 With 15,000 observations from the sales tracking system.
-I assess the effectiveness of each method based on sales data collected over 6 weeks for business strategy and insights
+I assess the effectiveness of each method based on sales data collected over 6 weeks for business strategy and insights.
+Visualize the business metrics to choose the best method for the company.

 ## 📝 Task List